mfa327/PocketVec_Internship_Vido2025/README.md

 # Running PocketVec

-Once the /pocketvec_env/ conda environment has been activated, running PocketVec is as simple as:
+Once the _pocketvec_env_ conda environment has been activated, running PocketVec is as simple as:

         python pocketvec_main.py --receptor <PATH_TO_RECEPTOR> --pocket_centroid <PATH_TO_POCKET_CENTROID> --output <PATH_TO_OUTPUT>